xander-2077/evo_competition/README.md

 # Evo Competition

+### Additional Notion

+`train/` folder is some scipts for training algorithms.

+`test/` folder is some scipts for test.

+---

 The task is to evolve and train a pair of agents to compete with each other.

 Two levels of difficulties are provided: